termux-user-repository/tur/README.md

 * Less popular packages could be added too.
 * Many python/node/ruby packages needs compilation in device.
 TUR could make installation easy via distributing deb file.
 * Instead of hosting own apt repository, One could add their package in TUR.
 * One place for all packages which could not be part of official termux repo for some reason.
+* Old versions of packages availabe in TUR.